MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 14-16/Note 1 - [Optional] JSwing.md

 In this example, we'll be focusing on text fields, labels, and buttons.

-The example below is for a label
+The example below is for a label:

 ```Java
 JLabel prompt = new JLabel("Enter amount: $");